-Zoning Ordinance Compliance - Conditional Use Permit Required Findings or neighborhood plan, specific plan, or community plan.
+Zoning Ordinance Compliance - Conditional Use Permit Required Findings

-- B) Section 20.68.020 sets forth specific Findings that must be made in order for the Planning Commission to approve a Conditional Use Permit.
+- B) Section 20.68.020 sets forth specific Findings that must be made in order for the City Council to approve a Conditional Use Permit.
 These Findings are provided below. - 1.
-The proposed use is consistent with the purpose and standards of the zoning district, the General Plan, and any adopted area
+The proposed use is consistent with the purpose and standards of the zoning district, the General Plan, and any adopted area or neighborhood plan, specific plan, or community plan.